Sheikh-Nabil/Capital-Bike-Share/README.md

 ## Introduction

 This project focuses on the bike share business of the famous bike chare company [Capital Bike Share](https://www.capitalbikeshare.com/).
-The main goal here is to work with some previous data analyse it make a time series prediction and finally publish it using Heroku using a machine learning model.
+The main goal here is to work with some previous data, analyse it following time series prediction and finally publish it using Heroku based on a machine learning model.